 The notes represent a contractual debt obligation of the issuing entity.
-The notes are not interests in or obligations of JPMorgan Chase Bank or any of its affiliates and none of the notes, any credit card receivables or any collateral certificate is insured or guaranteed by the FDIC or any other governmental agency or instrumentality.
+The notes are not interests in or obligations of JPMorgan Chase Bank or any of its affiliates and none of the notes or any credit card receivables is insured or guaranteed by the FDIC or any other governmental agency or instrumentality.